elixirschool/elixirschool/en/lessons/libraries/distillery.md

 MIX_ENV=prod mix ecto.create
 ```

 This command will create your database for you.
 Try re-running the application and it should start up successfully.
 However, you will notice that your migrations to your database have not run.
-Usually in development we run those migrations manually by calling `mix.ecto migrate`.
+Usually in development we run those migrations manually by calling `mix ecto.migrate`.
 For the release, we will have to configure it so that it can run the migrations on its own.

 ## Running Migrations in Production